Initial Teacher Training

 Details of our recruitment/school experience days are advertised on the Get Into Teaching website - https://getintoteaching.education.gov.uk

 encourage applicants to apply as early as possible.
+We are provider 238 and our course codes are 2HR8 (salaried route).

 Why should I choose the Calderdale Teaching School Alliance School Direct Programme?